robwilliams/cowtown/index.md

   When we work together, you'll discover what the guitar really is - with straight talk.
 I don't peddle  nonsense and self-promoting hype, or spout the conventional delusions of "Cool", "mojo" or "genius".
 What I do is give you a unique system that lays bare the way music works on the guitar.

-  Teaching guitar, music and creativity is both my full-time job and my life's love - and I do it all day, every day, and only with great people.
+  Teaching guitar, music and creativity is both my full-time job and my life's love - and I do it all day, every day, with great people.
+How cool is that?